Community Legacy Projects

 Leaving a lasting legacy

 It’s about the legacy you leave.
 We are providing a clean energy alternative that will benefit generations to come.
 But that’s not enough.
-We want to contribute to the local communities that have made our wind farm possible: leaving a material legacy that makes a difference to everyday life for years to come.
+During the construction phase we wanted to contribute to the local communities that have made our wind farm possible: leaving a material legacy that makes a difference to everyday life for years to come.

-We are working hand-in-hand to develop and deliver a series of longer-term, legacy projects that will span the life of Sapphire Wind Farm.
-Along with our contractors, we’re planning to co-fund and co-deliver a series of community projects in areas like construction and education.
+We worked hand-in-hand to develop and deliver a series of longer-term, legacy projects that will span the life of Sapphire Wind Farm.
+Along with our contractors, we’re planned, funded and delivered a series of community projects in areas including construction and education.